ImmigrationSolution Services

 When should I renew my DACA?

-USCIS recommends submitting your renewal application 120-150 days before your current DACA expires.
-Don't wait until it expires.
+USCIS strongly encourages filing during the 150 to 120 day period before your current DACA expires.
+Do not wait until it expires.

 Can new applicants apply for DACA?